-Finding new ways to save energy has become an important part of the social dialogue in North America.
+Finding new ways to save energy has become an important part of the social dialogue in many places.
 When the lens is turned to the home, the conversation sometimes revolves around green heating and cooling technologies.
 People are encouraged to upgrade their furnaces, find energy-efficient appliances, and/or turn down the air conditioning in the summer.
 That’s all well and good, and we’ve seen drastic improvements in these technologies as a result of these conversations.
-They are not, however, the be all and end all of saving energy at home.
+They are not, however, the be-all and end-all of saving energy at home.
 That comes down to design.

-One novel way of reducing energy consumption is to reevaluate the very ways in which our homes are built.
+One excellent way of reducing energy consumption is to reevaluate the very ways in which our homes are built.
 The Passive House standard is one way of reducing energy consumption in the home right from the ground up.
 Newly built homes are designed to exact specifications to reduce the need for conventional heating and cooling devices.
 Some people say Passive House is the way of the future, and it’s hard to argue with them – the standard does a lot to improve efficiency.
 We’ll be seeing more of this kind of thing in the future.

 The Passive House Standard

-Passive House attempts to conserve energy by reducing heat loss in the winter and heat gain in summer.
+Passive House attempts to conserve energy by reducing heat loss in the winter and unwanted heat gain in summer.
 To this end, there are three main criteria to fulfill for a home to meet the standard.
 They are:

 - Building may only use up to 15 kWh/m2 (1.39 kWh/sq. ft.) of energy for heating each year.